dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week7_Architecture/Artifacts/README.md

 ## General Cloud Design Principals

+### Efficient Architecture Design for Software as a Service in Cloud Environments

+The [article](SaaS_Design.pdf) focus on finding suitable architecture for current SaaS cloud solutions.

+In the perspective of this architecture, it is not focused too much on performance, but especially on scalability, testability, abstraction, isolation, language independence, development cost reduction, effectiveness, and reusability.

 ### Transformation from Identity Stone Age to Digital Identity

 The [article](IdentityEnhancement.pdf) describes the evolution of online identity into the modern "Identity as a Service" paradigm.